OpenGL Normal Vector Transformation

 This page explains why transforming a normal vector from object space to eye space is;

 When lighting is enabled in OpenGL, the normal vectors are used to determine how much light is received at the specified vertex or surface.
-This lighting processing is performed at eye coordinate space, therefore, normal vectors in object coordinates are also transformed to eye coordinates with GL_MODELVIEW matrix.
+This lighting processing is performed in the eye coordinate space, therefore, normal vectors in the object coordinates are also transformed to the eye coordinates with GL_MODELVIEW matrix.

-In order to understand how normal vectors are transformed to eye space, think the normals as coefficients of plane equations, which are perpendicular to the planes.
+In order to understand how normal vectors are transformed to the eye space, think the normals as coefficients of plane equations, which are perpendicular to the plane.

 OpenGL Normal Vector